Especially for Our Children

 How have you been coping with the changes to your work, family, and community life?
 Have your kids recently been on the receiving end of your frustration with all the changes and upheaval to an already crazy world?
 Have you explained to them the changes in your behavior and demeanor?
 Have you helped them to express their fears and concerns about the changes in their world?
 I don’t mean putting words into their mouths.
 I mean being patient and giving them time to find their own words.

 How you see some of the changes and how your children see and interpret them, may not be the same, and why should they be?
 Your children are not you.

-Change affects our state of mind and generates a cascade of questions; some easily expressed and others as vague as walking through a London fog.
+The change affects our state of mind and generates a cascade of questions; some easily expressed and others as vague as walking through a London fog.
 These questions spin around in our minds demanding answers that we can understand.
-As you well know, answers don’t always come easily, so eventually we are forced to look outside of our own experience and ask partners, friends and colleagues.
+As you well know, answers don’t always come easily, so eventually, we are forced to look outside of our own experience and ask partners, friends, and colleagues.
 Ask them what?

 Maybe it’s uncomfortable at first, and we can’t find the right words.
 Sometimes our questions are more like feelings.
-Regardless, we dip our toe into the water and start the conversation.
+Regardless, we dip our toes into the water and start the conversation.
 The hardest step of all is always the first step.
-Pretty soon though, the discussion gets traction and answers start to come to the surface.
+Pretty soon though, the discussion gets traction, and answers start to come to the surface.

 Think about it for a minute; you didn’t necessarily know what to ask or how to ask it and you have been around for a while.
 What do you think is going on in your child’s mind?
 Maybe you could start the conversation with them and pose some of the questions that were worrying you.